Casserole: American-style casserole

 In the United States, a casserole or hot dish is typically a baked food with three main components: pieces of meat (such as chicken or ground meat) or fish (such as tuna) or other protein (such as beans or tofu), various chopped or canned vegetables (such as green beans or peas), and a starchy binder (such as flour, potato, rice or pasta); sometimes, there is also a crunchy or cheesy topping.
 Liquids are released from the meat and vegetables during cooking, and further liquid in the form of stock, wine, beer, gin, cider, vegetable juice, or even water may be added when the dish is assembled.
 Casseroles are usually cooked slowly in the oven, often uncovered.
 They may be served as a main course or side dish, and, conveniently, may be served in the vessel in which they were cooked.

 Other cuisines

 Many baked dishes served in the baking dish can be classed as casseroles.
-Examples include Lancashire hotpot (English), cassoulet (French), moussaka (Greek), and timballo (Italian).
+Examples include Khoresh Bademjan (Persian Lamb & Aubergine Casserole), Lancashire hotpot (English), cassoulet (French), moussaka (Greek), and timballo (Italian).

-In English-speaking Commonwealth countries like the United Kingdom, Australia, and New Zealand, the term casserole is most commonly used to refer to a dish of meat with vegetables (especially root vegetables) and a gravy-style sauce; dishes containing a large proportion of starchy ingredients, e.g., pasta or those cooked in creamy sauces are not generally referred to as casseroles, and might be called "bakes" or "gratins".
-In the UK they can be distinguished by saying stews are cooked on a stovetop while casseroles are cooked in an oven.
+In English-speaking Commonwealth countries like England, Australia, and New Zealand, the term casserole is most commonly used to refer to a dish of meat with vegetables (especially root vegetables) and a gravy-style sauce; dishes containing a large proportion of starchy ingredients, e.g., pasta or those cooked in creamy sauces are not generally referred to as casseroles, and might be called "bakes" or "gratins".
+In Britain they can be distinguished by saying stews are cooked on a stovetop while casseroles are cooked in an oven.